input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

 These are dependencies that are not specific to a language and usually get installed system-wide.
 In our case, since we're building a static binary, we need `gcc` and `musl`.

-Finally, the actual logic we will be using is encapsulate in a UDC.
+Finally, the actual logic we will be using is encapsulate in a Function.
 This is a very common pattern, as an `Earthfile` can get repetitive across a repository.
-In our case, we use the `go+DEPS` UDC that will automatically copy our `go.mod` and `go.sum` files and then execute `go mod download`.
+In our case, we use the `go+DEPS` Function that will automatically copy our `go.mod` and `go.sum` files and then execute `go mod download`.
-The UDC will also establish a cache for the Go tooling.
+The Function will also establish a cache for the Go tooling.
 This means that, even if our source code changes, we'll see a substantial speed boost when compiling because the cache is preserved across Earthly runs.